Home

 Overall Chihuahua health presents relatively few problems considering their size and temperament.

-To be honest the health problems I talk about below do not only affect the Chihuahua breed but many other breeds as well, with the exception of molera, which I will go into later.
+To be honest the dog health problems I talk about below do not only affect the Chihuahua breed but many other breeds as well, with the exception of molera, which I will go into later.

 Each breed of dog has it’s own specific health related problems.
 I encourage everyone looking at a particular breed to gather all specific health problems and information related to that breed.